Chasmical/aToI/README.md

 > /suggest what if there was like a disguise ability.
 Kinda like the spy's disguise kit from tf2 except you can only disguise as people you are near (its like the hacking tool but instead of hacking things its disguising as things)<br/>

 ![Image](./img/DisguiseKit.png)
-● **Disguise Kit** - Disguises you as the selected character. *(changes your appearance and relationships with other characters)*<br/>
+● **Disguise Kit** - Always wanted to be someone else?
+Now you can! *(disguises you as the selected character)*<br/>
-Almost done, I just need to create a sprite and figure out how to change agents' colors<br/>
+Currently doesn't work on colors, so you won't be able to fool other players.
 ***
 > *[Milky_Guy#4305 12.07.20 9:54] (translated from russian)*<br/>
 > *make a cup of molten chocolate like in the escapists*<br/>